Stock Analysis on Net

 = × =

-The financial data indicates notable fluctuations in the company's operational performance and economic value over the five-year period.
+The financial data reveals notable fluctuations and trends over the five-year period from 2018 to 2022.

 Net Operating Profit After Taxes (NOPAT)